AstarNetwork/astar-community-tutorials/README.md

 ### Working with images

-  - Please import and use the `<Figure/>` tag instead of `![image]` as this enables smoother translation of docs to other languages (automatic reference to original images, no need to copy images to translated subfolders) and automatically applies some styling such as line breaks.
+  - Kindly import and use the `<Figure/>` tag instead of `![image]` as this enables smoother translation of docs to other languages (automatic reference to original images, no need to copy images to translated subfolders) and it automatically applies some styling such as line breaks.

-    - Example - as seen in [Astar Docs](https://github.com/AstarNetwork/astar-docs/blob/d530139ca7a5ab034a783981d313542e02fdfb54/docs/about/token-economics/inflationary-model.md):
+    - Example - as seen in [Astar's Docs](https://github.com/AstarNetwork/astar-docs/blob/d530139ca7a5ab034a783981d313542e02fdfb54/docs/about/token-economics/inflationary-model.md):

       at top of file:
       ```